Learn About YES-EU

 4. Environmental Responsibility

-• Design and operate projects with the goal of net-zero carbon impact.
+- Design and operate projects with the goal of a net-zero carbon impact.

-• Support circular economy by enabling reuse, refurbishment, and recycling of batteries and equipment.
+- Support the circular economy by enabling the reuse, refurbishment, and recycling of batteries and equipment.

 5. Supply Chain & Raw Materials